githubEdit

-Replace an operator in your existing distributed validator cluster using the charon alpha edit replace-operator command.
+Replace operators in your distributed validator cluster using the edit command or validator consolidation.

 You can replace an operator in your cluster using the charon alpha edit replace-operator command.
 This operation keeps all validators intact whilst swapping one operator for another in the cluster.